Ernesto Tomasini: Stage

+He also resumed wrtiting his own plays, like Beato chi ci crede (Teatro Out Off, Milan, 2017) and he founded the first queer theatre company in Sicily, presenting the production La signora Palermo ha due figlie (Festival Teatro Bastardo, Palermo, 2024).

+His performance style has been described by critics as combining elements of Italian cabaret, avant-garde performance art and vaudeville.

-As avant-garde comedian and cabaret artist he has performed in theatres, museums, nightclubs and cultural institutes in 17 countries around the world and has collaborated with artists as diverse as Stephen Montague, Ron Athey, Carlos Motta and with the Resonance Radio Orchestra.
+As an avant-garde comedian and cabaret artist, he has performed in theatres, museums, nightclubs and cultural institutes in 17 countries, and has collaborated with artists including Stephen Montague, Ron Athey, Carlos Motta and with the Resonance Radio Orchestra.

-Very active in the fashion world, Tomasini performed at the shows of hat designer Nasir Mazhar for the 2008 and 2009 London Fashion Week and for Carlo Volpi at Pitti Uomo 2017.
+Tomasini has also been active in the fashion world, performing at runway shows by hat designer Nasir Mazhar during London Fashion Week in 2008 and 2009, and for Carlo Volpi at Pitti Uomo in 2017.

 Music

-For the past 18 years he has been lending his wide vocal range to experimental music, singing an eclectic repertoire written for him by a multitude of musicians, becoming an international cult figure.
+For over 20 years he has lent his wide vocal range to experimental music, singing an eclectic repertoire written for him by a multitude of musicians, becoming an international cult figure.
 He also performs a more classical repertoire, often alongside opera stars, in opera houses and concert halls.
 A wide vocal range combined with his melodramatic delivery have interested the press: Frontiers magazine described him as "the most exciting and flamboyant personality to shake up the opera world since Klaus Nomi" and Italian newspaper La Repubblica called him a "prominent figure in avant-garde circuits with his seducing high voice reminiscent of those belonging to evirated singers".

 In 2025 he returned to London's Crazy Coqs with a new recital and sang in Franco Maresco's Jazz nights at Teatro Santa Cecilia in Palermo.
 In 2024 he was singer and actor in “Derek Jarman’s Blue Live” by composer Simon Fisher Turner, at the National Cinema Museum in Turin, Italy.
 In 2023 he took a new one-man concert to the Danae Festival in Milan and played a major role in the Franco Zeffirelli centenary production of Donizetti‘s “La fille du regiment”, at the Teatro Massimo Bellini in Catania, directed by Marco Gandini, musical direction Giuliano Carella, with John Osborn.
 In 2022 he sang Cabaret chansons from the early 20th Century, directed by Omer Meir Wellber, at the Teatro Massimo in Palermo and at the Toscanini Festival in Parma and Reggio Emilia.
 In 2020 he was among the highlights at the end of year concert of the Teatro Massimo in Palermo, also under the baton of maestro Wellber, alongside soprano Carmen Giannattasio and baritone Markus Werba.
 2020 also saw the release of a second compilation album by the Lacerba label in which Ernesto appears alongside Myss Keta, Federico Fiumani, Mirco Magnani and others.